neicnordic/neic.no/_posts/2020-01-08-estonia-joins-neic.md

 NeIC welcomes Estonia as new member
 ===============================

-<i>As recommended by the NeIC Board, the NordForsk Board has approved a membership application from Estonia to join NeIC alongside Denmark, Finland, Iceland, Norway and Sweden.</i>
+*As recommended by the NeIC Board, the NordForsk Board has approved a membership application from Estonia to join NeIC alongside Denmark, Finland, Iceland, Norway and Sweden.*

 We are delighted to welcome Estonia as a member in NeIC.
 Estonia will now participate on equal footing with the current NeIC members (Denmark, Finland, Iceland, Norway and Sweden) and will have a seat at the NeIC Board.
 Estonia contributes with expertise in fields that are highly interesting for Nordic cooperation on e-infrastructure, and over the last few years there have been several examples of mutually valuable collaboration between Estonia and NeIC partners.